jsdclxvi/Reforestation/README.md

-## To the guy who invented zero... thanks for nothing.
+## What did one plate say to the other plate?
+Dinner is on me!